Skip to main content

 ParameterTypeDescription

-source.assets('usd' | 'eur' | 'mxn' | 'brl' | 'gbp')[]Required.
+source.assetsSupportedFiatCurrency[]Optional.
 The list of fiat source currencies your app allows.
-Must be non-empty.
+Defaults to all supported currencies.
+When provided, must be non-empty.

-destination.asset'usdc'Required.
-Destination crypto asset for this flow.
+destination.assetstringRequired.
+Destination crypto asset for this flow (for example, 'usdc').

 destination.chain`${string}:${string}`Required.
 Destination chain in CAIP-2 format.